gilbert6wong/stock_market_forecast/README.md

 ## Project Description

 In this project, we use S&P500 historical data collected from Yahoo Finance.
-The models are trained opening prices from December 27th 1950 to December 24th 2020.
+The models are trained on opening prices from December 27th 1950 to December 24th 2020.
 The model is then used to make two predictions: next day prediction and 5 day prediction.
 Finally, an app is created where the user can see how well the model captures the stock prices and the prediction for the selected timeframe.

 ## Findings